prashreet31/amirhossein.github.io/_posts/2199-01-01-future-post.md

   - category2
 ---

-# Conversational AI Chatbot

-This project implements a chatbot using GPT-4 Turbo, capable of handling both text and image inputs.
+- This project implements a chatbot using GPT-4 Turbo, capable of handling both text and image inputs.
 It includes both a command-line interface (CLI) and a web-based interface using Flask.
 Users can interact with the chatbot via a simple web UI or directly through the terminal.

 ## Key Features: